wernerkrauss/silverstripe-fluent-export-import/README.md

 Run `dev/tasks/fluent-export` to export all translations as a zip of yml files.

 You can also go to the LocaleAdmin and click on the export button.

+Now you can translate the content and import it again.

 ### Import
 Translations are imported in LocaleAdmin.
 Hit the import button and select the zip or yml file you want to import.